This is the featured image of the Get a Realistic Acoustic Guitar Sound (Part 2) blog article.

 Furthermore, there is an "Articulation Selection" section.
 You can find it on the right of the strumming patterns.

-Clicking on the small circles at the top of the strumming pattern display opens up a dropdown menu with a list of available articulations to use for the strum.
-You can also add one-shot effects such as string slaps to the pattern here.
-What’s more, bear in mind that if there is no articulation selected for the particular strum, the previous strum will continue to ring.
-Additionally, If you wish to mute the strum, use the “rest” articulation.
-You can also use one-shot effects, such as a string slap effect to mute the currently playing notes.
+Clicking on the small circles at the top of the strumming pattern display opens up a dropdown menu with a list of available articulations for the strum.
+You can also add one-shot effects, such as string slaps, to the pattern here.
+What's more, bear in mind that if there is no articulation selected for the particular strum, the previous strum will continue to ring.
+Additionally, If you wish to mute the strum, use the "rest" articulation.
+You can also use one-shot effects, such as a string slap effect, to mute the currently playing notes.